Mobile telecommunications outages reported in several US cities

 Social media platform X faces global outage

-More than 50,000 incidents were reported about 7am East Coast time (12:00 GMT), according to data from the outage tracking website Downdetector.com
+More than 50,000 incidents were reported about 7am East Coast time (12:00 GMT), according to data from the outage tracking website Downdetector.com.

 The website showed that the impacted cities included San Francisco, Houston, Chicago, Los Angeles, New York and Boston.